hwdong/hwdong-old.github.io/_posts/2016-10-16-poission image editting.md

 I knew this algorithms in 2008 which is very simple to implement but I didn't try it.
 The day before yesterday I implemented it using OpenGL and SOIL image library.
 <!--more-->
-For this simply program ,I don't want to use the OpenCV.
+For this simple program ,I don't want to use the OpenCV.
 However a bug wasted me a whole day to find the problem.

 Suppose we have two variables to sub: